maxxiimo/the-front-end-manifesto/chp3-foundation-styles.md

 Compass
 -------

-So right off the bat I have to say that I love [Compass][].
-It's based on Sass, powerful, well-documented, widely used, there are a ton of extensions for it, and it generally makes life easier.
+Right off the bat I have to say that I love [Compass][].
+It's based on Sass, powerful, well-documented, widely used, there are a ton of extensions for it, and it makes life easier.
 What's not to love?

 > Compass is an open-source CSS Authoring Framework.